jentery/mdia200/worksheet3.md

 This is your third of four worksheets in MDIA 200, and it covers material from Weeks 7, 8, and 9 (Oct.
 16 - Nov.
 2) of class.
 Your response is due via Brightspace by the end of Week 10: Friday, November 10th at noon.

-The worksheet is *open-book*, meaning you are allowed to use your notes, assigned primary sources, the library, and the internet to address the prompts.
+The worksheet is *open-book*, meaning you are allowed to use your notes, assigned primary sources, the course website, the library, and the internet to address the prompts.

 *Please ensure you cite your source material.*